dxlyf/SkiaPath2D/README.md

 ### PathStroker
 Generates stroke outlines from paths, with core code ported from Skia's PathStroker class.

+### PathStrokeDash
+Generates dashed stroke outlines from paths, with core code ported from Skia's DashPath class.

 ### ProxyPath2D
 A lightweight proxy for `Path2D` that only stores commands and coordinates without generating actual rendering paths.
 For example: